BestTimesToVisit.com Logo

 Stargazing in the Valley of the Moon

-Witness the otherworldly landscapes of Valle de la Luna as the sun dips below the horizon, painting the salt flats and rock formations in fiery hues.
-As darkness descends, the desert sky explodes with an unparalleled density of stars, a truly humbling spectacle best experienced on a clear night.
+Witness the otherworldly landscapes of Valle de la Luna as the sun dips below the horizon, painting the salt formations and sand dunes in fiery hues.
+As darkness descends, the desert sky explodes with an unparalleled density of stars, offering a celestial spectacle that feels almost tangible.
+Consider a guided tour for expert insights into constellations and local folklore.

 Soaking in the Puritama Hot Springs